aakriiti2504/Election_Analysis/README.md

 Resources\election_results.csv

 3) After connecting to our election_results.csv file, we can now read, process and parse or analyze the data in the file.
 For this purpose we will use packages or modules, also called as 'Dependencies'.
 Dependencies help in increasing the functional programming of the ocde or speed and efficiency.
+The next stpes are discussed in the following sections.

 ### Analysis of Election Audit:
 This analysis of the election audit could show how we could get the election results out of the csv file contatining the data.
 We were able to find out the candidate winning the election, most turnout for a county and the specific date as percentage of the poll.
 Also the specific votes according to each candidate could be found.